This guide explains how to configure Bazel builds to create Build Scans with Develocity.

 Setting the project name

 Develocity allows analyzing sets of builds based on search criteria.
 One such criterion is the project name, which is useful to set to a well known name for the project to allow for more effective searching.
-This default value for this is the directory name of the build workspace.
-You may set it to a different value by setting both the Bazel --bes_instance_name

-Setting the project name to a custom value will also set that value as the project identifier in Project-level Access Control. |
+If Project-level Access Control is enabled, setting the project name to a custom value will also set that value as the project identifier. |

 Extending Build Scans